pagkly/Zed/Investopedia3/How Return on Equity Works.md

 How Return on Equity Works
 ## What Is Return on Equity (ROE)?

-Return on equity (ROE) is a measure of financial performance calculated by dividing [net income](https://www.investopedia.com/terms/n/netincome.asp) by [shareholders' equity](https://www.investopedia.com/terms/s/shareholdersequity.asp).
-Because shareholders' equity is equal to a company’s assets minus its debt, ROE is considered the [return on net assets](https://www.investopedia.com/ask/answers/070914/what-are-main-differences-between-return-equity-roe-and-return-assets-roa.asp).
+Return on equity (ROE) is a measure of financial performance calculated by dividing [[net income]](https://www.investopedia.com/terms/n/netincome.asp) by [[shareholders' equity]](https://www.investopedia.com/terms/s/shareholdersequity.asp).
+Because shareholders' equity is equal to a company’s assets minus its debt, ROE is considered the [[return on net assets]](https://www.investopedia.com/ask/answers/070914/what-are-main-differences-between-return-equity-roe-and-return-assets-roa.asp).
 ROE is considered a measure of the profitability of a corporation in relation to stockholders’ equity.

 ### Key Takeaways